laurenp305/regex-tutorial-challenge-17/gist-template.md

 The $ anchor signifies a string that ends with the characters before it.
 Just as with the ^ character, the $ character can be preceded by an exact string or a range of possible matches.

-So if we were to match the username /^[b-l0-9_-]{3,15}$/, the string must start and end with something that mathces the pattern [b-l0-9_-].
-However, {3,16} is not included in our match because it's a different component called a quantifier, which is up next on our tutorial.

 ### Quantifiers

 Quantifiers set the limits of a string that your RegEx matches (or an individual section of the string).
 They often include the minimum and maximum number of characters that your RegEx is looking for.

 Quantifiers in the matching email RegEx includes the + operator, which connects the user's email name+ email service+ .com.
 Another quantifier used in this regular expression is {2,6}.
-In the expression /^[b-l0-9_.-]+, any character matching the characters inside the bracket is expected to appear at least once with no maximum.
+In our expression [a-z0-9_.-]+, any character matching the characters inside the bracket is expected to appear at least once with no maximum.

-If we were to have an expression such as [b-z.]{2,6}, then 2 to 6 characters matching those inside the brackets are expected.
+If we were to have an expression such as [a-z.]{2,6}, then 2 to 6 characters matching those inside the brackets are expected.
 The numbers inside the curly brackets refers to the minimum and maximum number of characters expected.

 ### Character Classes & Escapes